patriciateroltolsa/Pacman/README.md

 * -a : move pacman left

+* space : restart the game

+* ESC : exit the game

 The food is 1 point for each food.
 You'll win if you eat all the food

 ## Original